Mental Health Research Track | NYU Langone Health

 Chinese Adaption of Reach Out, Stay Strong, Essentials for Mothers of Newborns

-Simona C. Kwon, DrPH, and Yi-Ling Tan, program manager, are conducting a formative assessment using an environmental scan and interviews with key stakeholders to determine how to adapt to Reach Out, Stay Strong, Essentials (ROSE) for Mothers of Newborns for clinics in the Chinese community in New York City.
+Simona C. Kwon, DrPH, and Yi-Ling Tan, program manager, culturally adapted the Reach Out, Stay Strong, Essentials (ROSE) for Mothers of Newborns for clinics in the Chinese community in New York City.
+ROSE is an evidence-based intervention designed to prevent postpartum depression through education and support.
 The ROSE parent project, called Together Growing Strong and funded by the Bezos Family Foundation, is currently used in women’s shelters.